 With the season of New Year’s resolutions upon us, there is one thing likely to be troubling many—if not all—of us.
 How do we make them stick?
-Below I have compiled 12 ways that will help you make sure your resolution doesn’t fade to gray on the 3rd of January.
+Below I have compiled 15 ways that will help you figure out how to stick to your resolutions.

 1. Prepare In Advance

 Just because it’s called a “New Year’s” resolution doesn’t mean you can’t start preparing right now.
 Don’t just announce something at a party 15 seconds before you welcome the New Year, decide on which goal to pursue in advance, and start getting into the specifics.

 Don’t get overwhelmed by the need to “go big” because of the occasion.
 Be smart, start by taking small steps.
 When you get a better feel for what is manageable for you, you can gradually increase the difficulty and commitment.

 3. Make A Detailed Action Plan

 There’s no need to outline every second, just get the daily and weekly plans and goals down so you have something to work on.
 The best kind of plan, and the only one that truly works, is the one that gets improved as you go along.